Whiteknight/ParserObjects/docs/v6/regexes.md

 ### End anchor

 The `'$'` character is the end anchor.
 It only matches true at the end of the input sequence and consumes no input.
+This is useful to tell the engine that you want the match to include all input items, or fail.

 ## Parsers